JMLX42/cocorico/doc/Localization.md

 directory.
 For example, for the `es-ES` locale, add and fill the `app/src/script/intl/es-ES.json` file.

+Instead of creating that file out of nothing, we recommend to copy an existing JSON localization file - such as `en-US.json` - and translate its content.

-Then provision the machine to automatically update the locale list and rebuild the app:
+When you're done filling up the JSON file, provision the machine to automatically update the locale list and rebuild the app:

 ```shell
 vagrant provision
 ```

+Then check the result in your local instance by going to `https://local.cocorico.cc` in your Web browser.

 ## Translating pages